eR-Biostat/Courses/Inference/Sample Size/README.md

 ## Sample size calculation using R

 This course presents methods for sample size calculation using R. The course is developed at a master level by Martin Otava.
-R code for all examples illustrated in the course is available online.
+Notes and R code for all examples illustrated in the course is available online and off-line in a PDF file.
 In addtion, slides and YouTube tutorials are avilable in the repositories of the course.

 The course contents:
 * Power.